HelenaEdlund/pmworkbench/devel/devel_notes.md

 - [ ] Template_available should be moved to its own file.
 I wouldn't expect to find other functions in download_template.R than download_template due to the name of the file.
 Helena: OK, will do.
 Status: Helena to implement

+- [ ] Definition of workflows.
+Guide to how to create one.

 ### List_directories
 - [ ] I suggest shortening names.
 Is what is created with the templates an activity?
 Then I suggest adirs$scripts to be a